someonesdad1/hobbyutil/project_list.md

 [math/QuickMultDiv.pdf](math/QuickMultDiv.pdf) | Discussion of how to do multiplications and divisions by hand when you only need a specified number of significant figures in the answer.
 [math/rand.zip](math/rand.zip) | A pure python script for generating random numbers from various distributions to stdout.
 [math/root.zip](math/root.zip) | Pure-python root-finding methods such as bisection, Brent's method, Ridder's method, Newton-Raphson, and a general-purpose method by Jack Crenshaw that uses inverse parabolic interpolation.
-[math/rpath.zip](math/rpath.zip) | A python module for a rectilinear path object.
+[math/rpath.zip](math/rpath.zip) | A python module for modeling rectilinear path object in n-dimensional spaces.
 You supply it with a set of points and then you can interpolate to points on the path via a parameter.
+You can do things like calculate line integrals and complex path integrals.
 [math/scale.zip](math/scale.zip) | The scale.pdf file contains two sheets of paper with slide rule type scales on them.
 You may find it useful for simple technical calculations.
+[math/seq.zip](math/seq.zip) | Python script to send various arithmetical progressions to stdout.
+Handles integers, floating point, and fractions.
 [math/shorttbl.zip](math/shorttbl.zip) | A set of tables of elementary math functions intended to print on half of an ANSI-A sized piece of paper.
 [math/spiral.zip](math/spiral.zip) | Python scripts that deal with spirals.
 [math/tri.zip](math/tri.zip) | Python script to solve triangles.